Bells and the Tower

 In 1935 the Wightman third was again recast and four bells were added to give the present ring of twelve.

 In 1765 John, the 1st Earl Spencer, gave a carillon to the Abbey which was able to play 9 tunes on the 8 bells.
 Over the years this machine became ever more difficult to keep going and by the late 1870's was in need of replacement.
 The Cathedral authorities instructed John Godman, a local clockmaker, to replace the clock, and to build a new ringing machine incorporating a carillon, and quarter chimes.
 This work was completed in 1880.
 A hundred years later this "new" machine was also out of commission for want of repair and then remained silent for some 20 years until Dean Jeffrey instigated a repair programme.
-Now the 125+ year old machine rings three verses of the tune of the day, every three hours from 9.00am to 9.00pm.
+In 2010 an electronic mechanism was installed, which rings three verses of the tune of the day, every three hours from 9.00am to 9.00pm.

 In 2010 a complete ring of 13 bells was cast by Whitechapel Bellfoundry and hung in the southwest corner of the tower.
 They were rung for the first time at Easter 2011 and are rung twice on Sundays and for special occasions.
 The bellringers practice on them on Tuesday evenings.